 Snapper

 We encourage you to read our detailed guide on how to catch snapper.
 Snapper season locally starts around October and finishes after March.
 The big reds migrate inshore during this time of year because water temperatures have increased providing ideal spawning conditions.
 Dawn and dusk are generally considered the best times to be on the water.
 The most common snapper rods are 7 foot 6 inches in length with a weight class of 4-7 kilos paired with a 4000 or 5000 size reel spooled with 15-30 pound braid or mono and 40 pound leader.
 You can choose to fish lighter or heavier.
 Recommended bait options include pilchards either full or half, silver whiting, squid, garfish, mackerel and mullet.
 The best soft plastics are large jerk shads, whip baits, curl tails or paddle tails.
-Most between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
-Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7 inch turtleback worm, Zman curl tails.
+Most are between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
+Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7-inch turtleback worm, and Zman curl tails.

-Targeting Squid at Queenscliff pier
+Targeting Squid at Queenscliff Pier

 Squid is a frequent catch on the pier towards the front and mid parts of the pier.
 Just look for the squid ink which is a great indicator of where to target them.
-Anglers do well-suspending squid jigs with the use of a float.
+Anglers do well suspending squid jigs with the use of a float.
 Targeting squid is a fun form of fishing growing in popularity with the reward of fresh calamari.
 Squid can be caught all year round, you will find them in shallow weedy areas and they respond well to jigs in clear water conditions.
 We recommend reading our detailed guide on How to catch squid around Melbourne.
-An egi rod between 7.5 foot and 9 foot in length is ideal and there are plenty of egi rods on the market fit for purpose.
-We recommend an 8 foot 3-inch rod paired with a 3000 size reel spooled with 15-pound braid.
+An egi rod between 7.5 feet and 9 foot in length is ideal and there are plenty of egi rods on the market fit for purpose.
+We recommend a 8 foot 3-inch rod paired with a 3000 size reel spooled with 15-pound braid.
 Squid jigs are prone to snags in this area, and we have found using slow sinking jigs in the smaller size of 2.5 and 3.0-gram jigs will help avoid this problem.
 Cast your squid jig to allow time for the jig to sink then do a series of lifts and pauses to imitate a wounded prawn.
 The natural temptation is to strike Instead, a subtle lift to keep line tension and a constant slow reel is all that’s required.

-Targeting Whiting at Queenscliff pier
+Targeting Whiting at Queenscliff Pier

 Whiting